 Holiday Train Show (through January)

-A family favorite, the Holiday Train Show at the New York Botanical Garden features toy trains chugging alongside some 190 replicas of City landmarks made from bark, seed and other plant materials.
+A family favorite, the Holiday Train Show at the New York Botanical Garden assembles toy trains chugging between some 190 replicas of City landmarks made from bark, seed and other plant materials.
 Highlights include renderings of Yankee Stadium, assorted Midtown skyscrapers, famous Coney Island rides and a George Washington Bridge that spans the exhibition’s entrance, as well as a sound-and-light show.

-Holiday decor gets a historical makeover with the American Museum of Natural History’s Origami Holiday Tree.
+Holiday decor gets a naturalistic makeover on the American Museum of Natural History’s Origami Holiday Tree.
 The museum draws inspiration from its own collection for the roughly 1,000 folded-paper works, constructed by volunteers throughout the year.
-Explore the permanent-exhibition halls, current shows and expansive collections to see which pieces made their way onto the 13-foot tree.
+Explore the permanent exhibitions, current shows and expansive collections to see which pieces made their way onto the 13-foot tree.

 Courtesy, Macy’s, Inc.